5 Healthy ways to lose weight after pregnancy

 If the scale has been going up instead of down, do not lose hope.
-Instead, take a minute for yourself, and check out these 5 tips to get the scale moving in the right direction!
+Instead, take time for yourself and check out these 5 tips to get the scale moving in the right direction!

 As your child grows into a toddler, you might be catching up on sleep.
 Still, you probably feel like you have less personal time to exercise, especially if you work outside the home.
 And when you do have free time, exercise might not be the first thing on your mind.
 Physical activity is not only important for weight loss.
 It is vital for mental health as well, so how do you make it happen?

 What about finding a way to be active with your child?

 For example, if your child is really young, the stroller is a great solution.
 Or perhaps carry your baby in a backpack, which builds upper body strength.
 As your child gets older, you might find ways to do strength training while s/he plays in the yard or at the park.
 Squats and lunges are great ways to build strength, and you can do them just about anywhere.